-Ulf a crazy Norwegian: “Be in good shape before start, this is like going for Olympic Gold”
+Ulf is the Last Viking: “Be in good shape before start, this is like going for Olympic Gold”

 NORWAY-DENMARK: “My great summer adventure, was rowing from Norway to Denmark, 648 km, 350 sea miles or 280,000 strokes in an open Suvi 4.60 in 8 weeks.
 Most things can be done if you believe in them.
 After several tests in Finland, among them a Suvi 4.60, I knew I had found the perfect open boat that could take me all the way from Oslo in Norway to Copenhagen in Denmark.
 A grand total of 62 days at sea mostly near the western coast of Sweden.